-I switched from wearing Smartwool Liner socks for hiking in trail runners this year to Darn Tough Hiker Boot Socks because I got sick of replacing socks that would wear through after a just a few days of use.
+I switched from wearing Smartwool Liner socks for hiking in trail runners five years ago to Darn Tough Hiker Boot Socks because I got sick of replacing socks that would wear through after just a few days of use.

 I never stop to take off my shoes for stream crossing and don’t go out of my way to hop rocks to keep my feet dry because my mesh trail runner, La Sportiva Ultra Raptors, drain and dry quickly.
 I also find it safer to walk across a stream than to engage in the pathological stream crossing acrobatics that hikers put themselves through to avoid getting their feet wet.
 And on hot days, they’re nothing quite as refreshing for your feet as a walk through a cool stream.